Dexter Lumis: Independent circuit (2015–2019)

-WWE
+WWE (2019–2022)

 Beginnings (2019–2020)

 On February 11, 2019, it was announced that Shaw had signed a contract with WWE and that he would report to the WWE Performance Center.
 He made his debut at an NXT house show on March 16, losing to Fabian Aichner.
 After debuting under his real name, his ring name was changed to "Dexter Lumis" in June.
 In the same month, it was announced that Lumis would compete in a tournament named the NXT Breakout Tournament.
 On the July 17 episode of NXT, Lumis lost in the first round of the tournament to Bronson Reed.
 On the March 25, 2020 episode of NXT, a vignette aired promoting Lumis' return.
 The following week, he defeated Jake Atlas.
 On the April 22 episode of NXT, he assisted Velveteen Dream in defeating The Undisputed Era in a tag team match after Dream's partner, Keith Lee, was taken out by Damian Priest, establishing himself as a face.
 On the May 6 episode of NXT, Lumis once again attempted to assist Dream in his NXT Championship match against Adam Cole, but accidentally knocked out the referee, thus costing Dream the match and the title.